The Best Gym Equipment for Superyachts

-Time spent on board your superyacht shouldn’t mean relinquishing your commitment to health and fitness but there is no denying that buying exercise equipment for use at sea can be a little more complicated.
-Make sure you stay in top condition wherever you are with our guide to the best high-tech and marine specific equipment for your superyacht gym.
+Time spent on board your superyacht shouldn’t mean relinquishing your commitment to health and fitness, but there is no denying that buying exercise equipment for use at sea can be a little more complicated.
+Make sure you stay in top condition wherever you are with our guide to the best high-tech gym equipment for your superyacht gym.

 Developed in collaboration with athletes, trainers and academic researchers, the Skillbike is the first stationary bike with a real mechanical gear shift and the ability to incline and decline from -3 per cent up to +15 per cent.
 As a result, you can challenge yourself to some of the toughest hill climbs imaginable – you can even download famous routes via Strava – using real road cycling skills while benefiting from continual pedal-stroke analysis to enhance your technique.

 GM Custom Classic Dumbbells

 With a mission to create the "most beautiful free-weights in the world", Gym Marine's classic dumbbells are a cut above the rest.
 Perfect for workouts at sea, the weights are made from marine grade stainless steel with stylish wooden handles made from either oak or walnut, with more exotic choices like ebony or mahogany available too.
 Bespoke end plates are designed at no extra cost and the weights range from 2kg to 50kg.